TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 **Note**: If the <file> argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.

 **Note**: If <varname> is an array of size > 1 then ensure you specify the entry point with the usual PCS square brackets dereferencing syntax.
 Data will be read into the array from that point onwards.
-If is a single variable then only one data item will be read into it (you should not use dereferencing brackets for single variables and that include variables that were defined as an array but with a size of 1).
+If <varname> is a single variable then only one data item will be read into it (you should not use dereferencing brackets for single variables and that include variables that were defined as an array but with a size of 1).

 **Note**: The file reading process will stop when one of the following conditions is encountered: